MaverNovv/Sonic-TagTeamHeroes/README.md

 Whether you are brand new to tabletop games and the Sonic the Hedgehog series or a veteran of both, the Rulebook offers detailed explanations of its core mechanics to make sure anyone can enjoy the system to its fullest.

-Contains all you need for a full game: rules, sheets, gear, enemies, and much more, in a richly illustrated love letter to the Persona franchise.
+Contains all you need for a full game: rules, sheets, gear, enemies, and much more.